Honorverse: Spin-offs

 The Honorverse is a tightly plotted, highly organized invention that was designed with a specific overarching storyline.
 Its storyline has shifted from the original plan to include new enemies, and did not result in the battle death of heroine Honor Harrington, as was planned originally for book five, and then later for book eleven.
 The series' canon is maintained solely by its creator, who acts as editor of the works in the universe by other collaborating authors.

 Like some of the strategy employed by co-author Eric Flint in his 1632 series, the series has, starting with War of Honor, begun incorporating a broader viewpoint from more than one central character, many of whom, like in the 1632 series, appeared in other series works as supporting characters.
 Stories in the Worlds of Honor collections directly lead to events and character stars of the Crown of Slaves (CoS) sub-series, whereas the Shadow of Saganami's star cast and some of the characters of the CoS derive directly from the mainline novels.
 Both contain purposely invented new protagonist characters as well.
 Weber deliberately has synchronized events in the mainline series with the tellings of local knowledge and vice versa in both sub-series.
 In other words, the broad front on which he is now telling the overall story is geographically distinct, but synchronized in his timeline: events in one quadrant will affect life and events in the related narratives centred on other main characters.

 Short fiction in the series serves as deep backstory or, like the short stories centred directly on Honor Harrington, exposes episodes of her earlier career in much the same way C. S. Forester revealed the not-yet-in-command life of the young Horatio Hornblower.
 Some of the more important of these tales reveal a greater knowledge of Sphinx's native species, letting the reader in on knowledge not known even to the Honorverse occupants.
-Among these tales are the revealed history of how treecats and humans first bonded, how the treecats protected and bonded with the Royal family, and other treecat tales of greater or lesser importance, such as how the treecat society decided to migrate to the stars.
+Among these tales are the revealed history of how treecats and humans first bonded, how the treecats protected and bonded with the royal family, and other treecat tales of greater or lesser importance, such as how the treecat society decided to migrate to the stars.
 Other short stories expose points of view and life problems from places around the larger universe.
 Some offer insights to life behind enemy lines in the view of its citizens and their experience, or that of a protagonist in the Verge, or in the Solarian League.

 Worlds of Honor anthologies

-Stories and essays by David Weber and many other authors Weber invited to expand his Honor Harrington universe.
-The stories in these anthologies may either precede or be concurrent with the main Honor Harrington series.
+Stories and essays by David Weber, along with other writers invited by him to participate.
+The stories may either precede or be concurrent with the main Honor Harrington series.